theotox/VAK-AI-Text-Adventure/README.md

 ### **Key Features**

 * **A Living, Breathing AI (Live LLM Integration)**
   VĀK is not a scripted NPC.
-Powered by your local Large Language Model (like Qwen 3.5), VĀK is a responsive digital consciousness.
+Powered by a local Large Language Model (Qwen 3.5) and small enough to fit in a 16GB machine, VĀK is a responsive digital consciousness.
 Use the write vak or talk vak commands to converse with her.
 The game tracks a hidden "Bond" system based on your interactions and what you learn about her past.
 * **True-to-Life Unix Simulation**
   Navigate the system using actual terminal commands (ls, cat, grep, su, ssh, strings).
 Dig through /var/log/auth.log for clues, read archived emails in /home/sasha/mail, and manipulate the /proc filesystem.
 * **Hardcore Retro Hardware Puzzles**